safder5/SME/README.md

+# SME Flow

 An inventory management application.
-That handles sales and purchases of orders and are almost editable .
+That handles sales and purchases of orders with customisations and re-editing features .

 # Description